Winter Backyard Bird Counts

 Do you have feeders in your backyard?
 Learn how you and your feeder birds can contribute to science!

-Are you interested in becoming a Citizen Scientist?
+Are you interested in becoming a Community Scientist?
 Are you a teacher looking to engage your students in a Citizen Science project?
 Or someone looking for a gift for your bird-loving friends or family-members?
 Project FeederWatch is organized by Cornell Lab of Ornithology and Bird Studies Canada.
-A Citizen Science project, much like the Christmas Bird Count, Project FeederWatch encourages people to put up a bird feeder in their yard and periodically count the birds they see at their feeder.
+A Community Science project, much like the Christmas Bird Count, Project FeederWatch encourages people to put up a bird feeder in their yard and periodically count the birds they see at their feeder.
 This is a winter-long survey, beginning as early as November through early April.
 Data is sent to Project FeederWatch to join a larger database that can help scientists track the movements of wintering birds over a large geographic range as well as trends in bird distribution and abundance.

 Are you interested in participating?
 Here’s what you need to know!